kelwilson/portfolio-bootstrap/README.md

 **Modify this file to match your project, remove sections that don't apply.
 For example: delete the testing section if the currect project doesn't require testing.**

-## To Access my project locally you can follow these steps
+## To Access these project locally you can follow these steps

 **Enter this url: <> in your web browser.**
 Once opened navigate to the top left level of the project a green code download button will be visible on the righthand side.